Joshua-Enrico/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 All your code should be in the main function
 You can only use putchar three times in your code using this [Source](https://www.tutorialspoint.com/c_standard_library/c_function_putchar.htm)

+4.Write a program that prints the alphabet in lowercase, followed by a new line.

+Print all the letters except q and e
+You can only use the putchar function (every other function (printf, puts, etcâ€¦) is forbidden) All your code should be in the main function
+You can only use putchar twice in your code here i did use `if` statement to avoid letter q and e.